 Most cervical cancer is caused by infection by the human papillomavirus (HPV).
 Regular Pap tests can prevent cervical cancer in most women.

-Early opening, or dilation, of the cervix during pregnancy that can lead to premature delivery.
-Previous procedures on the cervix are often responsible.
+Early opening, or dilation, of the cervix during pregnancy can lead to premature delivery.
+Previous cervical procedures are often responsible.

 Inflammation of the cervix, usually caused by infection.
 Chlamydia, gonorrhea, and herpes are some of the sexually transmitted infections that can cause cervicitis.